vonmillhausen/sf2000/README.md

 - [SF2000 Theme Compilation Page](https://zerter555.github.io/sf2000-collection/)
 - [Silent background music file](/sounds/silentMusic/pagefile.sys) (replace the file in the `Resources` folder on the microSD card)
 - [Tadpole](https://github.com/EricGoldsteinNz/tadpole) (a GUI and additional features for FROGTOOL)
+- [ZFBTool](https://github.com/Dteyn/ZFBTool) (a tool for creating `.zfb` files for pairing custom thumbnails with arcade ROMs)

 ---

 ## Version History
+- `20230730 - 1.32`: Added a link to "ZFBTool" by `dteyn` in the "Tools and Links" section.
+Updated the custom firmware FAQ answer with the latest progress notes.

 - `20230724 - 1.31`: Fixed Discord links (thanks `xdpirate`!).
 Added mention of Tadpole to FAQ about changing menu links.

 - `20230720 - 1.30`: Corrected that gpSP Retroarch core demo does indeed have sound (but it's stuttery/crackly).
 Added a new FAQ about where to ask questions.
 Updated the Audacity steps for custom sound creation with some additional detail.